hlefebvr/state_machine_cpp/src/tutorials/4_Organize.md

 ## #5 Create final builders

-As a general guideline, inheritance of algorithms should be done through the `Algorithm::Builder::inherit` template method.
+As a general guideline, importing algorithms should be done through the `Algorithm::Builder::import` template method.
 To ensure that, we recommend that every algorithm builder be declared as a `final` class.

 ## #6 Define a handle_standard_argument static method